Criteria for the absence of arbitrage in general diffusion markets: Introduction

-Let us comment on literature closely related to our main results.
-To the best of our knowledge, even in the one-dimensioinal It\^o diffusion framework,\footnote{That is a strict subsetting of our setting, where $\sigma\equiv1$ and $Y$ is a unique in law weak solution of a stochastic differential equation (SDE).} the literature contains no deterministic characterization of the notion NUPBR.
-Contrary, there are many papers on the characterization of NFLVR and the existence of EMMs.
-The articles of Criens~\cite{Criens2018,criens20}, Delbaen and Shirakawa \cite{DelbaenShirakawa2002} and Mijatovi\'c and Urusov \cite{MU12b} appear to be closest to ours in the sense that they also aim for deterministic conditions.
+Lastly, we comment on literature closely related to our main results and discuss some aspects of our proofs.
+To the best of our knowledge, even in the one-dimensioinal It\^o diffusion framework that is given by \eqref{eq: intro SDE}, the literature contains no deterministic characterization of the notions NA and NUPBR.
+By contrast, there are many papers on the characterization of NFLVR and the existence of EMMs.
+In fact, for general diffusion models in a canonical framework, a deterministic characterization of NFLVR has been established in our previous paper \cite{criensurusov22}.
+The articles of Criens~\cite{Criens2018,criens20}, Delbaen and Shirakawa~\cite{DelbaenShirakawa2002} and Mijatovi\'c and Urusov \cite{MU12b} appear to be closest to the present paper and \cite{criensurusov22} in the sense that they also aim for deterministic conditions.
 In all of these papers, the asset price process is some sort of It\^o process with non-vanishing volatility, which excludes, for instance, sticky points in the interior of the state space.
-On a technical level, the proofs in these papers rely on the idea to study the true martingale property and positivity of certain stochastic exponentials that are natural candidate densities.
-In our general diffusion framework, there is no immediate candidate density whose properties decide about the absence of certain arbitrage opportunities.
-To establish the necessity of our deterministic conditions, we use the strong Markov property, a local change of measure up to a positive predictable time and martingale problem and time-change techniques.
-For the sufficiency part, we construct a candidate density from a space transformed version of \(\Y\) and then analyze its martingale and positivity properties.
+On a technical level, the proofs in these papers rely on the idea of studying the true martingale property and positivity of certain stochastic exponentials that are natural candidate density processes.
+In case the scale function is continuously differentiable with strictly positive absolutely continuous derivative, we can adapt this strategy, construct a tractable candidate density process as in the It\^o diffusion setting and investigate its properties to understand NUPBR.
+For NA, we use a different approach that is based on the probabilistic characterizations by Kabanov and Stricker~\cite{KabStr2005} and Strasser \cite{Strasser2005}.
+Namely, we investigate the existence of ACLMMs for time-shifted market models.
+Again, it is important to understand first the structure of the scale function.
+In both cases, to prove the desired structure, we use arguments based on the strong Markov property, a local change of measure up to a positive predictable time, martingale problem techniques and results on absolute continuity and equivalence of general diffusions that we recently established in our previous paper \cite{criensurusov22}.
+We refer to Section~\ref{sec: outline proof} for more detailed comments on this strategy.
+Our characterization of NFLVR is a direct consequence of our results for NA and NUPBR.
+As we think that NFLVR is of particular interest, we also provide short direct proofs of our characterizations of NFLVR that transfer results from \cite{criensurusov22} to the more general setting of this paper.
 Related to this, the question when a non-negative local martingale is a true martingale was recently studied by Desmettre, Leobacher and Rogers~\cite{desmettre} in the same general diffusion framework that is considered in this paper.
-Although the results from~\cite{desmettre} are quite general, there are diffusion models whose candidate densities cannot be brought to the form studied in~\cite{desmettre}.\footnote{By virtue of \cite[Proposition~2.4]{desmettre} and Lemma~\ref{lem: ELMM canonical setting} below, one would like to take \(\varphi = \sqrt{\s'}\), where \(\varphi\) is the function from Eq.
-(2.12) in \cite{desmettre} and \(\s\) denotes the scale function of \(Y\).
-But \(\sqrt{\s'}\) is not necessarily of the form described in \cite[Eq.
-(2.3)]{desmettre}, which is assumed for \(\varphi\) in the final paragraph on p.
-366.}
+Although the results from~\cite{desmettre} are quite general, there are diffusion models whose candidate densities cannot be brought to the form studied in~\cite{desmettre}.
+In Section~\ref{sec: outline proof}, we comment on this point in more detail.
+Finally, our characterizations of the existence of EMMs are based on Kotani's \cite{kotani} fine result on the martingale property of general diffusions on natural scale.